codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 - Default app credentials (provided by Codefresh)
 - Storage size allocated for Codefresh persisted services - described in the storage section

-Codefresh will need outbound connection to the Internet for the following services:
+Codefresh will need an outbound connection to the Internet for the following services:

 - GCR - pulling platform images
 - Dockerhub - pulling pipeline images